Abraham III of Seleucia-Ctesiphon: Abraham's election

 The following account of Abraham's election is given by Bar Hebraeus:

 He [Yohannan IV] was succeeded by Abraham III of Beth Garmaï, the bishop of Marga, who was in Baghdad when the catholicus Yohannan died.
 At that time there lived the scribe DIN, son of DIN, a man of very great influence at the king's court.
-This man procured a royal decree for him, after first obtaining from Abraham a written promise that he would show no favour to the petition of Theodore (who later embraced Islam when he was caught in fornication with an Arab woman, and accepted her among his wives), but would rather show special honour to DIN's son, and aise him to a higher rank than any of his colleagues.
+This man procured a royal decree for him, after first obtaining from Abraham a written promise that he would show no favour to the petition of Theodore (who later embraced Islam when he was caught in fornication with an Arab woman, and accepted her among his wives), but would rather show special honour to DIN's son, and raise him to a higher rank than any of his colleagues.
 So Abraham set out for Seleucia, and was consecrated on the tenth day of the latter kanun [January] in the year 293 of the Arabs [AD 906], on the eleventh day of the third month.
 He was well versed in his ecclesiastical duties, but was too fond of money and also prone to anger.
 He secured the catholicate for himself by bribery.